Dizzyohams/Class-project/README.md

-# Class-project
+# saas-landing-page
-This is my first project on GitHub
+This is my first project on GitHub and i'm proud of it